darshan099/Break_interactive_food_ordering_app/README.md

     1.c) concatinate all the order list and order quantity
     2) the order is then stored to google spreadsheet with the following parameters, timestamp, id, <order quantities>, validity
     3) the id of your order is then encoded into a qr code.
-    4) the qr code then will be scanned by another app, mybreakclient (in my repo) which will get all the orders from the spreadsheet
+    4) the qr code then will be scanned by another app, break_client (in my repo) which will get all the orders from the spreadsheet

     possible issues/bugs: